 Since both dogs were used to eating commercial dry dog food, my recommendation for Rose and Niko was a much higher quality dog food for both dogs.
 Niko was also battling some skin problems too which a good food and a few supplements will usually take care of.

 We changed the dogs to a higher quality commercial food and added some much needed supplements as well.
 Probiotics to build and keep Rose’s immune system strong.
 Digestive Enzymes to help Rose break down and absorb the nutrients in the food and Omega 3 Fatty Acids for healthy skin and organs.

 Immediately after changing the foods and adding the supplements, Rose’s stool and accidents were better.
-However, Rose isn’t quite 100% yet.
-She’ll still often go without eating and rush to eat her food when she knows the other dog “Niko” is coming.
-Again, her behavior confirms that much of what she is doing is due to the stress of lifestyle change.
+However, Rose wasn’t quite 100% yet.
+She’ll still often go without eating and rush to eat her food when she knew “Niko” was coming.
+Again, her behavior confirms that much of how she was reacting, was due to the stress of lifestyle change.

-Rose’s weight isn’t nearly where it should be as a German Shepherd and it’s important that she gain a little weight which we are working on.
+Rose’s weight wasn’t nearly where it should be for a German Shepherd and it was important that she gain a little weight.